Legislation requires a decision to be issued within 40 days. (Or an extension is required.)

 Development adjacent to a provincial highway requires a Roadside Development Permit issued by Alberta Transportation.

 The Homeowner/Contractor is obligated to obtains all the necessary Safety Code Permits prior to construction.

 A SITE PLAN AND THE REQUIRED FEE MUST ACCOMPANY ALL PERMIT APPLICATION FORMS.

-THE COUNTY WILL NOT PROCESS AN APPLICATION UNTIL THE APPLICATION FORM, FEE AND SITE PLAN HAVE BEEN SUBMITTED.
-COMMENCING A DEVELOPMENT WITHOUT AN APPROVED PERMIT, WHERE A PERMIT IS REQUIRED, IS ILLEGAL.
+THE COUNTY WILL NOT PROCESS AN APPLICATION WITHOUT THE APPROPRIATE DOCUMENTATION.
+COMMENCING A DEVELOPMENT WITHOUT AN APPROVED PERMIT WHERE REQUIRED IS ILLEGAL.